spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/products/concrete-products/creating-product-variants.md

     2. Otherwise, enter Original and eventually Default prices for the product for Gross and Net price modes.
     3. **B2B only:** In **Merchant Price Dimension**, select the merchant relationship to define a special price per merchant relation.
     4. Select **Quantity** for the product and then select **Never out of stock** if you want the product to never go out of stock.
-5. **Optionally**: Click **Next** to go to the *Image* to add images for the product and define the image order.
+5. Optional: Click **Next** to go to **Image** to add images for the product and define the image order.
-6. **Optionally**: Click **Next** of select the *Assign bundled products* tab to create a bundles product.
-See [Creating and Managing Product Bundles](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.html) to know more.
+6. Optional: Click **Next** of select the **Assign bundled products** tab to create a bundles product.
+For more information, see [Creating and managing product bundles](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/abstract-products/creating-abstract-products-and-product-bundles.html).
 7. Click **Save**.
-The page is refreshed and you can see two additional tabs: *Discontinue* and* Product Alternatives*.
+The page is refreshed and you can see two additional tabs: **Discontinue** and **Product Alternatives**.
 See  [Discontinuing products](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/discontinuing-products.html) and [Adding product alternatives](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/products/managing-products/adding-product-alternatives.html) to know more.

 {% info_block errorBox "Important" %}